r-lib/rprojroot/tests/testthat/_snaps/root.md

     Output
       Root criterion: one of
       - contains a directory ".git"
-      - contains a file ".git" with contents matching "^gitdir: "
+      - contains a file '.git' with contents matching '^gitdir: '
       - contains a directory ".svn"

 ---